albello1/OSIRIS/README.md

 - Train the indicated model using the specified parameters and dataset.
 - Internally create train/validation/test splits used in the original experiments.
 - Save soft predictions and true labels of the test set to the './Results/{dataset}/' directory.
-The name of the saved files will be: {model}\_{seed}\_{fold}.npy
+The name of the saved files will be: '{model}\_{seed}\_{fold}.npy'

-To store the results for each dataset, create a dedicated directory following the structure: ./Results/{dataset}/
+To store the results for each dataset, create a dedicated directory following the structure: './Results/{dataset}/'

 Refer to the script headers for argument documentation.